Figuring out what to pack for traveling around the world might seem daunting, right?

 Though it’ll, of course, be different for everyone based on your travel style, here’s what I’ve packed in my bag for my around the world adventure.
 Other than a few small things that I left with my family, the below list is every material possession I own in the world!

-[affiliate disclosure: I may get a small commission if you make a purchase through the below links]
+[affiliate disclosure: I may get a small commission if you make a purchase through the links on this page]

 Osprey Packs Porter 46 L Travel Backpack – I love this travel backpack (click here to read my full Osprey Porter 46 review).
 It converts from a backpack to a porter bag, which is much easier for checking on planes (it can also work as a carry-on for most airlines).
 It’s not for hardcore backpacking and I wouldn’t want to take it along for serious trekking, but I’ve comfortably carried it for several kilometers at a time.
 I even took it through the Amazon jungle.
 It’s durable.
 It’s not overloaded with too many pockets.
 And it’s very affordable.
 And even it even survived the Songkran festival while I was traveling solo in Thailand!
 When you’re figuring out what to pack for traveling, starting with the right bag is important.